Leo the Last: Reception

-Boorman won the award for Best Director at the 1970 Cannes Film Festival for the film, however the film has not yet been made available on DVD in the UK.
+Although Boorman won the award for Best Director at the 1970 Cannes Film Festival for the film, the film has not yet been made available on DVD in the UK.

+Stanley Kauffmann of The New Republic wrote: "Leo the Last is Marcello Mastroianni's first English-language film, and he should have stayed home.
+He is utterly wasted".

 The film was a commercial disappointment on release.
 United Artists executive David Picker later said:

 The film was worth making, but not at the price it cost ... no one had any money to lavish on creating an audience for a picture if there was the slightest doubt that it would find one lining up to see it.
 A film either made it – or it died.
 There was nothing in between.
 And Leo the Last didn't make it.

 Arthur Krim of United Artists later did an assessment of the film as part of an evaluation of the company's inventory:

 This director [John Boorman] had a very special reputation with campus film groups and youth orientated filmmakers in the United States and the United Kingdom.
 He was considered one of the voices of the new wave of picture making – daring, innovative, imaginative.
 This is the type of director motion picture companies were gravitating to in 1969 when it appeared that all traditional picture making was outmoded and audiences – mainly youthful – were ready to support only the off beat.
 By the time the picture was made, this premise had been proven erroneous.
 The actual audience for this type of film could justify a cost of only a few hundred thousand dollars, if that much – not the substantial budget allocated here, which in turn was exceeded by hundreds of thousands of dollars through the director's excessive preoccupation with his own ideas of "perfection".
 The picture came out much too long and slow but this director – as part of his unrealistic approach to picture making – refused to make necessary cuts.
 By contract he could not be overruled.

-The film's exteriors were shot in streets - Testerton Street, and its crossroads with Baradon Street, near Leo's house, and, at the far end, its junction with Blechyndon Street - due to be demolished, immediately East and North-East of Latimer Road tube station in West London.
+The film's exteriors were shot in streets – Testerton Street, and its crossroads with Baradon Street, near Leo's house, and, at the far end, its junction with Blechyndon Street – due to be demolished, immediately East and North-East of Latimer Road tube station in West London.
 Grenfell Tower now stands at the latter junction.
 The area has been realigned and landscaped, with walkways, trees and playgrounds, although the names of the three streets were retained for the 'walks'.
 The pub interiors were shot at the nearby Bramley Arms on Bramley Road, which is now (2019) offices and flats.

-Raymond Durgnat rated it in his all-time top ten films.

 Paperback novelization

 Slightly in advance of the film's release (as was the custom), Award Books issued a tie-in novelization of the screenplay.
-The commissioned author, unlikely as a tie-in novelist, but no doubt chosen for the assignment based on his counter-culture profile, was beat poet and gay activist Leo Skir.
+The commissioned author, unlikely as a tie-in novelist, but no doubt chosen for the assignment based on his counter-culture profile, was Beat writer and gay activist Leo Skir.